 The fun fruit wallpaper graphics for our friends at the fashion label JW Anderson are a perfect case in point.
 The strawberry motifs are lifted from upcoming designs, helping create a bold scene-setting statement highlighting the vibrancy of colour, strong shapes and funky freshness running through the clothing collection.

 Remember, the concept and design are very often more important than the chosen method of application.
-If the creative isn't there, no matter how simple it may look, then graphics however large or numerous cannot convey the brand or a message to your audience.
+A blog in Graphically says if the creative isn't there, no matter how simple it may look, then graphics however large or numerous cannot convey the brand or a message to your audience.